Diffusion Model Patching via Mixture-of-Prompts: Experiments

 \section{Experiments}

-We evaluate the effectiveness of DMP on various image generation tasks using pre-trained diffusion models that have \textit{already converged}.
-Unlike conventional fine-tuning or prompt tuning, we use the same dataset for further training the model that was used in the pre-training phase.
-We evaluated image quality using FID~\cite{heusel2017gans} score, which measures the distance between feature representations of generated and real images using an Inception-v3 model~\cite{szegedy2016rethinking}. \footnote{Implementation details can be found in~\cref{sec:implementation_details}.}
+We evaluate the effectiveness of DMP on various image generation tasks using \textit{already converged} pre-trained diffusion models.
+Unlike conventional fine-tuning or prompt tuning, the original dataset from the pre-training phase is used for further training.
+We evaluated image quality using FID~\cite{heusel2017gans} score, which measures the distance between feature representations of generated and real images using an Inception-v3 model~\cite{szegedy2016rethinking}. \footnote{Implementation details are in Appendix.}